 The volatile global economic environment has created market uncertainty and volatility recently.
 This global economic uncertainty has negatively affected the mining and minerals sectors in general.
 Many industries, including the mining industry, are impacted by these market conditions.
 Global financial conditions remain subject to sudden and rapid destabilizations in response to economic shocks.
-A slowdown in the financial markets or other economic conditions including but not limited to global supply chain issues, inflation, fuel and energy costs, business conditions, lack of available credit, the state of the financial markets, interest rates and tax rates, may adversely affect our growth.
+A slowdown in the financial markets or other economic conditions, lack of available credit, the state of the financial markets, interest rates and tax rates, may adversely affect our growth.
 Future economic shocks may be precipitated by a number of causes, including a continued rise in the price of oil and other commodities, the volatility of metal prices, geopolitical instability (including events such as the Russian invasion of Ukraine), terrorism, pandemics, the devaluation and volatility of global stock markets and natural disasters.
 Any sudden or rapid destabilization of global economic conditions could impact our ability to obtain equity or debt financing in the future on terms favorable to us or at all.
 In such an event, our operations and financial condition could be adversely impacted.